aitorsm/bitstamp_ws_client/README.md

 # bitstamp_ws_client
-A Bitstamp websocket client for Python.
+A Bitstamp websocket synchronous client for Python.